Karanini/42-philosophers/README.md

 This is a 42 School project.
 Please refer to 42's policies regarding code sharing and academic integrity.
 If you are a 42 student, feel free to take a look at the code to inspire yourself, but do not copy-paste!
 The objective is to learn something ;)

+## 📋 Useful Resources

+A bit of theory about threads and mutexes (quite important to understand what's at stake):
+- Nice Notion article of Youtuber and ex-42 Oceano https://medium.com/@jalal92/the-dining-philosophers-7157cc05315
+- Chapters 29 and 30 of the excellent book "The Linux Programming Interface" (from page 617) https://maktabkhooneh.org/mag/wp-content/uploads/2022/02/The-Linux-Programming-Interface-Michael-Kerrisk.pdf
+A video of Oceano where he codes the simulation (do NOT watch if you want to give it a try yourself first) https://www.youtube.com/watch?v=zOpzGHwJ3MU

+Do not hesitate to contact me if you have any questions on this project :)

 ---

 *Part of the 42 School curriculum - a project exploring concurrent programming, thread synchronization, and resource management.*